martijnroo/contactsapi/README.md

 Contacts can be deleted by in batch at `/contacts` using the same filtering as with GET.
 All matching contacts are deleted and the number of deleted contacts is returned.

 A contact can also be deleted by its ID using `/contacts/[contact_id]`.
 Here too, the number of deleted contacts is returned.

+# Contacts Front-End
+A front-end website for the contacts API.

+## Set up
+Run the API and the front-end web server as one nodejs/Express.js app by using the command `node contacts_api.js` from the main directory (there where the `contacts_api.js` file is located).

+## Use
+The default view is a list of contacts.
+Clicking on a contact reveals its full details.
+These can be edited and saved, the contact can be deleted or the user can return to the main list.